 - You can definitely substitute another melty cheese in place of the cheddar like Swiss or provolone - both are really yummy.

-Onion Casserole FAQ
+Onion Casserole Recipe FAQ

 I like sweet onions for this casserole - Vidalia or anything labeled sweet.
 However, regular yellow or white onions would work fine for this dish; the end result may just be a bit sharper.
 I've used both and as long as you cook the onions down properly, they'll sweeten up and be delicious.